apache/infrastructure-website/content/pages/github-actions-policy.md

 Infra is setting the default for this option to “always require approval for external contributors”.

-Projects that have a strong desire to use the “only need approval first time” option should communicate that, explaining their reasons, in a Jira ticket for Infra.
+Projects that have a strong desire to use the “only require approval first time” option should communicate that, explaining their reasons, in a Jira ticket for Infra.

+Projects will be allowed to continue using the "only require approval first time" feature provided they affirm that they will actively monitor their workflows for abuse and act accordingly.
+Failure to do so may result in the workflow settings being switched to "always require approval for external contributors".